-Once you have plans from different companies to look at, you can work with the providers to ensure your coverage meets your needs.
+Once you have plans from different companies to look at, you can work with the providers to ensure that your coverage meets your needs.

 What Is Bundling?

-Bundling insurance is when you choose to buy several policies from the same provider.
+Bundling insurance occurs when you choose to buy several policies from the same provider.
 This may include your home insurance, car insurance, life insurance, and more.

 Rather than having several different insurers for each policy, you use the same one.
 This may make it easier to pay premiums every month, although you may still need to pay separate bills for each policy, depending upon your company.

 It can also save you money.
 Many companies offer discounts if you have multiple policies with them.

 What if You Have Many Policies in One Family?